(707) 539-4533 | Sonoma Napa and Marin Counties

 • Stagnant Systems – Unfortunately, dirty ducts compound the bacterial issue.
 When dust and debris interrupt a smooth airflow, the air stagnates, and bacteria has an easier time growing.
 Bacteria growth will first happen in the shadow of the debris, but once the colony has a starting point, it will explode from there.

-Regardless of how the bacteria builds up in your system, the solution is the same: you need commercial duct cleaning services to help you.
+Regardless of how the bacteria builds up in your system, the solution is the same: you need commercial duct cleaning air-conditioning-services-in-santa-rosa to help you.

 Dust Mites in your HVAC Ducts